TreeHacks/hackpack-ml/README.md

 We include:
 1. Jupyter notebooks for different types of tasks and prebuilt models:
-    * Natural Language
-        *
     * Computer Vision
+    * Natural Language *
-    * Structured/Tabular data
+    * Structured/Tabular data *
-    * Generative Models
+    * Generative Models *
-    * Adding your own datasets
+    * Adding your own datasets *

-    * Export models into a callable API or a CoreML model
+Each section includes a Flask server for quickly deploying your trained models.

+ \* = Work in progress

 ## Getting Started
 ### Installing